 High capital requirements

-Any money you use to trade is at risk.
-Only trade with money you’re willing to lose.
+All trading capital remains at risk.
+Only trade with money you can afford to lose.

 Conclusion